 This is not only about a change on how you view the world, but it implies a change in how you work in the world.

 There are three main types of paradigm shifts: scientific, social and technological.

 Scientific paradigm shifts are changes in how you understand the world.
 Technological paradigm shifts are changes in how you work in the world.
 Social paradigm shifts combine both, a change in how you understand the world, but also how you work in it.

 The way disruption happens in the market resembles the way how it can happen in society.

 One important aspect of Christensen’s analysis of disruptive innovation in the market is that the disruptive technology or product isn’t necessarily better than the incumbent it is overtaking.
 Oftentimes it is worse.

 It is similar with paradigm shifts in society.
 Social paradigm shifts are not always shifts for the better, sometimes things actually turn out worse.
-For example, the social paradigm shift in Roman Empire that led to Dark Ages was worse than what was worse.
+For example, the social paradigm shift in Roman Empire that led to the Dark Ages was worse than what was there before.